Biscuit (bread): Variations

 Cat head biscuits (or cathead biscuits) are named because of the larger size of the biscuit (about the size of a cat's head) and somewhat misshapen form.
 These are normally prepared rolled flat, without layers.

 Biscuits may be flavored with other ingredients.
 For example, the baker may add grated cheddar or American cheese to the basic recipe to produce cheese biscuits.
 Home cooks may use mass-produced, ultra-processed refrigerator biscuits for a quicker alternative to rolled or drop biscuits.

-A sweet biscuit layered or topped with fruit (typically strawberries) and whipped cream is one type of shortcake.
+A sweet biscuit layered is often used instead of shortcake in strawberry shortcake.